-- H. The elevation in relation to the National Geodetic Vertical Datum (NGVD), North American Vertical Datum (NAVD), or to a locally established datum in Zone A only, of the: - 1. base flood at the proposed site of all new or substantially improved structures, which is determined: - a. in Zones AE and VE from data contained in the "Flood Insurance Study Cumberland County, Maine," as described in Article I; or, - b. in Zone A: - (1) from any base flood elevation data from federal, state, or other technical sources (such as FEMA's Quick-2 model, FEMA 265), including information obtained pursuant to Article VI.M. and IX.D.; or, - (2) in the absence of all data described in Article III.H.1.b.(1), information to demonstrate that the structure shall meet the elevation requirement in Article VI.H.2.b., Article VI.I.2.b., or Article VI.J.2.b. - 2. highest and lowest grades at the site adjacent to the walls of the proposed building; - 3. lowest floor, including basement; and whether or not such structures contain a basement; - 4. lowest machinery and equipment servicing the building; and, - 5. level, in the case of non-residential structures only, to which the structure will be floodproofed. - I. A description of an elevation reference point established on the site of all developments for which elevation standards apply as required in Article VI; - J. A written certification by:
+- H. The elevation in relation to the National Geodetic Vertical Datum (NGVD), or to a locally established datum in Zone A only, of the: - (1) Base flood at the proposed site of all new or substantially improved structures, which is determined: - (a) In Zones A1-30, AE, AO, V1-30 and VE from data contained in the "Flood Insurance Study City of SacoYork County, Maine," as described in § 106-1; or - (b) In Zone A: - [1] From any base flood elevation data from federal, state, or other technical sources (such as FEMA's Quick-2 model, FEMA 265/July 1995) including information obtained pursuant to §§ 106-6K and 106-9D; or, - [2] From the contour elevation extrapolated from a best fit analysis of the floodplain boundary when overlaid onto a USGS quadrangle map or other topographic map prepared by a professional land surveyor or registered professional engineer, if the floodplain boundary has a significant correlation to the elevation contour line(s); or - [32] In the absence of all other data, described in § 106-3H(1)(b)[1], information to demonstrate that the structure shall meet the elevation requirement in § 106-6H(2)(b), § 106-6I(2)(b), or § 106-6I(2)(b), to be the elevation of the ground at the intersection of the floodplain boundary and a line perpendicular to the shoreline which passes along the ground through the site of the proposed building.

-- 1. a Professional Land Surveyor that the grade elevations shown on the application are accurate; and. - 2. a Professional Land Surveyor, registered professional engineer or architect that the base flood elevation shown on the application is accurate. - K. The following certifications as required in Article VI by a registered professional engineer or architect: - 1. a Floodproofing Certificate (FEMA Form FF-206-FY-22-153, as amended), to verify that the floodproofing methods for any non-residential structures will meet the floodproofing criteria of Article VI.I.; and other applicable standards in Article VI; - 2. a V-Zone Certificate to verify that the construction in coastal high hazard areas, Zone VE, will meet the criteria of Article VI.R.; and other applicable standards in Article VI; - 3. a Hydraulic Openings Certificate to verify that engineered hydraulic openings in foundation walls will meet the standards of Article VI.N.2.a.; - 4. a certified statement that bridges will meet the standards of Article VI.O.; - 5. a certified statement that containment walls will meet the standards of Article VI.P. - L. A description of the extent to which any water course will be altered or relocated as a result of the proposed development; and, - M. A statement of construction plans describing in detail how each applicable development standard in Article VI will be met.
+- (2) Highest and lowest grades at the site adjacent to the walls of the proposed building. - (3) Lowest floor, including basement, and whether or not such structures contain a basement. - (4) lowest machinery and equipment servicing building; and, - (45) Level, in the case of nonresidential structures only, to which the structure will be floodproofed. - A description of an elevation reference point established on the site of all developments for which elevation standards apply as required in § 106-6; - J. A written certification by: - (1) a professional land surveyor that the grade elevations shown on the application are accurate; and, - (2) a professional land surveyor, registered professional engineer or architect, that the base flood elevation and grade elevations shown on the application are accurate. - K. The following certifications as required in § 106-6 by a registered professional engineer or architect: - A floodproofing certificate (FEMA Form \$1-65, 01-03 FF-206-FY-22-153, as amended) to verify that the floodproofing methods for any nonresidential structures will meet the floodproofing criteria of §§ 106-3H(4)6I, 106-6G and other applicable standards in § 106-6; - (2) A V-Zone certificate to verify that the construction in coastal high-hazard areas, Zones V1 30 and VE, and Coastal AE Zone, will meet the criteria of § 106-6PR and other applicable standards in § 106-6. - (3) A hydraulic opening certificate to verify that engineered hydraulic openings in the foundation walls will meet the standards of § 106-6L(2)(a)N(2)(a). - (4) A certified statement that bridges will meet the standards of § 106-6MO. - A certified statement that containment walls will meet the standards of § 106-6NP; - A description of the extent to which any watercourse will be altered or relocated as a result of the proposed development-; and, - M. A statement of construction plans describing in detail how each applicable development standard in § 106-6 will be met.